syncthing/syncthing-android/README.md

 - The Syncthing native libraries are compiled for the different architectures using `gradlew buildNative`.
 - The final APK is built using the `gradlew assembleDebug` task.

+To check for updated gradle dependencies, run `gradle dependencyUpdates`.
+Additionally, the git modules in `ext/syncthing/src/github.com/syncthing/syncthing` and `libraries/android-support-v4-preferencefragment` may need to be updated.

 ## Getting Syncthing without building natively